LogoLogo

 pip install mlstacks

 You will need to have K3D installed.
-Please visit the K3D docs for installation instructions.
+Please visit the for installation instructions.

-If you don't have Terraform or Helm installed, you should also install them.
+If you don't have or installed, you should also install them.

 Defining our stack